Fox Wars: First Fox War

-In the spring of 1712, a large group of Fox under Lamyma, a peace chief, and Pemoussa, a war chief, established villages in the area, including a fort with easy gunshot range of Portchartrain.
-The Fox outnumbered the French and Hurons.
-However, their luck changed with the arrival of 600 allied warrior under Ottawa war chief Saguima and Potawatomi chief Makisabé which reversed the fighting situation.
-Jacques-Charles Renaud Dubuisson, who wanted the Fox removed from their village, had ordered these reinforcements.
-For nineteen days, the Fox fought and kept their footing with the French.
-After several days, the Fox asked for a ceasefire and returned some hostages; however, no ceasefire was granted.
-Several days later, another parley occurred, as the Fox tried to seek protection for the women and children.
+In the spring of 1712, a large group of Meskwaki under Lamyma, a peace chief, and Pemoussa, a war chief, established villages in the area, including a fort with easy gunshot range of Portchartrain.
+The Meskwaki outnumbered the French and Hurons.
+However, their luck changed with the arrival of 600 allied warriors under Ottawa war chief Saguima and Potawatomi chief Makisabé which reversed the fighting situation.
+Jacques-Charles Renaud Dubuisson, who wanted the Meskwaki removed from their village, had ordered these reinforcements.
+For nineteen days, the Meskwaki fought and kept their footing with the French.
+After several days, the Meskwaki asked for a ceasefire and returned some hostages; however, no ceasefire was granted.
+Several days later, another parley occurred, as the Meskwaki tried to seek protection for the women and children.
 Dubuisson chose to let his allies decide their course; they chose to grant no mercy.
-After nineteen days, during a nighttime thunderstorm, the Fox escaped their village and fled north.
-The French-allied Indians cornered them near the head of the Detroit River and inflicted four more days of fighting.
+After nineteen days, during a nighttime thunderstorm, the Meskwaki escaped their village and fled north.
+The French-allied natives cornered them near the head of the Detroit River and inflicted four more days of fighting.

-By the end of the siege and pursuit, around 1,000 Fox and Mascouten men, women and children were killed (including many of the captives).
+By the end of the siege and pursuit, around 1,000 Meskwaki and Mascouten men, women and children were killed (including many of the captives).
 The French lost 30 men, and their allies had 60 fatalities.
-It was not until 1726, with the arrival of Charles de Beauharnois de La Boische, that the Fox and French actually achieve peace.
-In the past, there had been several attempts to find peace, however, each one failing and causing the Fox to return to war.
-As a result, during this period, enslaved Fox (men, women and children) entered Canada through raids and became a dominant source of enslaved labour in the Saint Lawrence Valley.
+It was not until 1726, with the arrival of Charles de Beauharnois de La Boische, that the Meskwaki and French actually achieve peace.
+In the past, there had been several attempts to find peace, however, each one failing and causing the Meskwaki to return to war.
+As a result, during this period, enslaved Meskwaki (men, women and children) entered Canada through raids and became a dominant source of enslaved labour in the Saint Lawrence Valley.